-Figure 2.
-Median altitude of the stations by year (a, black), median distance between stations (b, red) and median number of stations per year (c, blue).
+Figure 2: Median altitude of the stations by year (a, black), median distance between stations (b, red) and median number of stations per year (b, blue).
 Coloured shadings indicate intervals between 25th and 75th percentiles.

-Furthermore, the first 40 years of the 20th century showed a high intra-annual variability in altitudes (Fig. 2, grey shaded areas) and, to a lesser extent, in distance between stations (Fig. 2, red shaded areas), being almost negligible in the number of stations (Fig. 2, blue shaded areas).
+- 5 Furthermore, the first 40 years of the 20th century showed a high intra-annual variability in altitudes (Figure 2, grey shaded areas) and, to a lesser extent, in distance between stations (Figure 2, red shaded areas), being almost negligible in the number of stations (Figure 2, blue shaded areas).
 This higher inter- and intra-annual variability in the first years than the rest of the period showed that the few available stations were very different between each other.
-The variability is reduced from 1950 onwards while the number of stations is increased.

-We used a $5 \text{ km} \times 5 \text{ km}$ regular grid covering the whole peninsular Spain and the Balearic and Canary Islands to estimate maximum and minimum temperature values from the quality-controlled and serially complete original series.
-The predictor parameters (i.e. latitude, longitude, altitude and distance to the coast) for each grid point were computed as the median of all the possible values of those parameters, covering an area of $5 \text{ km} \times 5 \text{ km}$ in which the grid point is the centroid.
-Despite the differences in the data availability through time, the methodological process creates spatial references that are standardized with the temporal structure of the series to avoid biases or incoherences.
+The variability is reduced from 1950 onwards while the number of stations is increased. - We used a 5 x 5 km regular grid covering the whole peninsular Spain, Balearic and Canary Islands to estimate maximum and minimum temperature values from the quality-controlled and serially-complete original series.
+The predictor parameters (i.e. latitude, longitude, altitude and distance to the coast) for each grid point were computed as the median of all the possible values of those parameters, covering an area of 5 x 5 squared km in which the grid point is the centroid.
+Despite the differences in the data availability through time, the methodological process creates spatial references that are standardized with the temporal structure of the series to avoid biases or incoherencies.
 In this regard, the chosen spatial resolution accurately reflects the local characteristics of daily temperature in most of the temporal period, while the provided uncertainty values help to understand the reliability of the estimates when the original data have higher variability.